ImageMagick v6 Examples --

 This is offered by quite a lot of Windows programs, such as IrfanView.
 However, IM's versatility when it comes to image formats is unsurpassed.
 You can for instance convert all the pages of a PDF into a series of JPEGs (if GhostScript is installed on your computer).

-Shrinking digital photographs
+Shrinking and preprocessing digital photographs

 Placing your logo into a bulk of digital photographs